johnjosephhorton/johnjosephhorton.github.io/research.md

-* ISR
+*

-``Owning, Using and Renting: Some Simple Economics of the Sharing Economy''
+Owning, Using and Renting: Some Simple Economics of the Sharing Economy